|

 Treasurer

-Director Terry Trahan, elected to SLECA’s Board in 1987,
+Director Terry Trahan, elected to SLECA’s Board

-areas of Bayou Black, Gibson, Southdown West, Ouiski
+includes areas of Bayou Black, Gibson, Southdown

-Bayou and The Lakes.
+West, Ouiski Bayou and The Lakes. |

 |

-J. D. BOUDREAUX - District 2
+JULIEN "J.D."
+BOUDREAUX III - District 2

-operator and bulk-fuel dealer, he was the last president
+A self-employed grocery operator and bulk-fuel dealer,

-of the Terrebonne Parish Police Jury and was a member
+Police Jury and was a member and first chairman of the

 |